2022 Idaho student murders: Investigation

 The Moscow Police Department (MPD) led the investigation of the stabbings with support from the Idaho State Police (ISP) and the Federal Bureau of Investigation (FBI).
 Nearly 130 law enforcement personnel worked on the case.

-On November 19, Moscow police requested the public provide any video of the house that was recorded the night of the killings.
-A phone tip line and email address were created through the FBI for the public to submit information to officials.
+On November 19, Moscow police asked the public to provide any video of the house recorded the night of the killings.
+A phone tip line and email address were created through the FBI for the public to submit information.
 As of December 5, 2,600 emailed tips, 2,700 phone calls, and 1,000 digital media submissions were reportedly submitted to the tip lines.
 On December 24, investigators reported receiving over 15,000 tips regarding the case.

-The police initially left open the possibility of multiple perpetrators.
-Police stated that they believed it was "a targeted attack but have not concluded if the target was the residence or its occupants."
+Police initially left open the possibility of multiple perpetrators.
+They stated that they believed it was "a targeted attack but have not concluded if the target was the residence or its occupants."

-In a November 23 press conference, the Moscow police chief said that authorities received a number of tips, including one indicating that Goncalves had a stalker, but could not verify that claim or identify any such individual by the time of the press conference.
-While this claim received much press attention at the time, it has yet to be mentioned in the case against the eventual suspect.
+In a November 23 press conference, the Moscow police chief said authorities received a number of tips, including one indicating that Goncalves had a stalker, but could not verify that claim or identify any such individual by the time of the press conference.
 After receiving hundreds of tips from the public, on December 15 police announced they were searching records of approximately 22,000 fifth-generation Hyundai Elantras made between 2011 and 2013.
 A camera in the area captured video of a white or light-colored Elantra around the time of the murders, which investigators noticed made multiple passes along the same route near the residence.
 Another surveillance recording obtained by investigators also showed an Elantra passing the victims' home three times, beginning around 3:29 a.m.
 At 4:04 a.m., the Elantra returned for a fourth time.
 At 4:20 a.m., the car was seen speeding away from the victims' neighborhood.